borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   - Renamed Borg init to Borg repo-create for better consistency
   - BORG_EXIT_CODES=modern is the default now to get more specific process exit codes
+  - Use jsonargparse as CLI argument/option parser, also supporting YAML configs for defaults and auto-generated environment variables to override defaults.

 - added commands/options: